 However, when you can’t work, there soon comes a time when you have to think about whether you want to claim and if you have a claim – often because of loss of earnings and financial pressure on you or your family.

 That’s where personal injury solicitors come in.
-They specialise in taking the financial stress out of recovery and can meet the cost of any medical care you need, including private physiotherapy or counseling if you suffer from trauma.
+They specialise in taking the financial stress out of recovery and can meet the cost of any medical care you need, including private physiotherapy or counselling if you suffer from trauma.

 When it comes to claiming compensation, our personal injury solicitors work hard to ensure that you receive the personal injury compensation amount you deserve.
-We have years of experience dealing with various personal injury cases and know that the amount you’re entitled to will depend on several factors:
+We have years of experience dealing with various personal injury cases and know that the amount you’re entitled to will depend on several factors.

 The amount of personal injury compensation that you’re awarded varies depending on the seriousness of your injury.
 Compensation is awarded for pain, suffering and your inability to lead the ‘normal’ life that you could before.
 It takes into account the damage to both your physical and mental health.
 But also, it looks at your lifestyle, activities and hobbies you’re unable to enjoy due to your injury.
 For example, someone who is a keen runner, who used to run 2-3 times per week but has been unable to do this for 6 months may be awarded more than someone whose hobbies involve reading and watching TV and has been able to continue with this.